Source-to-Contract and the

 Changes to Source-to-Contract: Standstill Countdown calculation

-Standstill periods for tasks created under the Procurement Act 2023 will be calculated based on working days.
-To assist with the accuracy of these automatically timed periods, Source to Contract will connect to the UK Government Public Holidays API and allow Buying Organisations to determine their UK Calendar to build in the additional non-working days into the Sourcing Task duration calculations.
+Standstill periods for tasks created under the Procurement Act 2023 are calculated based on working days.
+To assist with the accuracy of these automatically timed periods, Source to Contract connects to the UK Government Public Holidays API to allow Buying Organisations to determine their UK Calendar to build in the additional non-working days into the Sourcing Task duration calculations.

 Changes to processes: Increased workload to be expected